Left to right – Ewan, Carole, Jeremy, Barbara, Darren, Sue, John, Jackie.

 We are only able to operate thanks to the kind generosity of our sponsors.
 It costs in the region of £2500 to equip each responder and we are always looking for help to raise this money to enable us to recruit more responders into the local area.
-We now have a donate now button on our website if anyone would like to donate we would be very grateful!
+Please help us by donating to our funds.
+We would be very grateful!

 We are dispatched to Category A 999 calls include the following condition/symptoms: